apache/couchdb/INSTALL.Unix.md

 ## Running as a Daemon

-CouchDB no longer ships with any daemonization scripts.

 The couchdb team recommends [runit](http://smarden.org/runit/) to run CouchDB persistently and reliably.
 Configuration of runit is straightforward; if you have questions, reach out to the CouchDB